 Remember, bespoke tailoring is all about giving the best quality product to the client and not accepting the easy cheap and cheerful route too often given by the RTW industry.
 What I make is top quality real bespoke pieces, unlike other Leeds establishments I could mention, I will never compromise on quality or fit, end of.

 The picture below shows the back style details of the waistcoat.
-I decided to add two small side adjusters to enable my client to take in or let out the waistcoat waist as and when he sees fit.
+I decided to add two small side adjusters, to enable my client to take in or let out the waist.
 And I also added a half belt to the back portion of the waistcoat.
-You can see that I carefully and precisely matched the belt to the pattern of the cloth so that it almost blends in seamlessly.
-The buttons are a lovely mottled real buffalo horn.
+I carefully and precisely matched the belt to the pattern of the cloth so that it almost blends in seamlessly.

 I will post pictures and details of the shooting breeks that accompanied this waistcoat in a later post.
-I greatly enjoy making tailored shooting suits, so if you have any tailoring requirements, be it for shooting suits or lounge suits, then I would love to hear from you, why don’t you drop me an email firstname.lastname@example.org and get the ball rolling.
+I greatly enjoy making tailored shooting suits.
+So if you have any tailoring requirements, be it for shooting suits or lounge suits.
+I would love to hear from you.
+Why don’t you drop me an email email@example.com and get the ball rolling.